 SA Right Bite

-The Right Bite strategy outlines the type of food and drink permitted for sale through canteens in SA schools.
+The Right Bite strategy outlines the type of food and drinks permitted for sale through canteens in SA schools.
 This strategy helps schools to select menu items that promote healthy eating and good nutrition for students.

 Right Bite identifies that any school programs and activities relating to or involving food and drink including camps, breakfast clubs, excursions, fundraising, celebrations and sports days should promote healthy eating.